 There are rules about how each type of piece is allowed to move.
-In most cases, if a player moves his piece to a square occupied by an enemy piece, the enemy piece is 'captured', or removed from the board, and the player's piece takes its place.
+In most cases, if a player moves their piece to a square occupied by an enemy piece, the enemy piece is 'captured', i.e. removed from the board, and the player's piece takes its place.
 See how the pieces move for more details.

 The Goal of Chess

 The goal of chess is to trap the enemy king so that it cannot avoid being captured.
 If an enemy piece could capture the king in the next move, this is either "check" or "checkmate".

 If a player's king is under direct attack, but it can move out of harm's way, the king is merely "in check".
 When this is the case, that king is required to move out of harm's way on its turn.
 It is forbidden to leave the king in check, and it is forbidden for a player to move their king into check.
 Depending on the nature of the attack, the player might be able to do one of the following to get their king out of check:

 - Move their king to a safe square